shizonic/dotfiles-46/README.md

 Prefer xref-find-definitions informed by an lsp server instead of dumb-jump or something even worse, like CTAGS/GTAGS/GNUGLOBAL etc.

 Basically just install eglot and relevant language servers if needed.
-Most of this (IDE crap) is crap anyways, and can get in the way of "flow."
-At the end of the day, Emacs will never be as good of an IDE as visual studio or even jetbrains.
-Use an IDE when you want an IDE.
-Use an Emacs when you want an Emacs.

 - Use simple Elisp and don't turn on stuff / change defaults if unsure about what it does.